Color Contrast

 Color Contrast Guidelines

-- Use larger text and simple fonts.
-Studies show that sans serif fonts are easier to read.
+- Use large text and simple fonts.
+San serif fonts are easiest to read.

 - Use bold instead of color for emphasis.